dreamvo/gilfoyle/DESIGN.md

 > Cloud storage is an external object storage system, such as [AWS S3](https://aws.amazon.com/s3/) (or any S3-compatible alternative), [OpenStack Object Storage (swift)](https://www.ovhcloud.com/en-gb/public-cloud/object-storage/) or [Google Cloud Storage](https://cloud.google.com/storage/).

 This option is for businesses with high trafic, large and private files.

-##### IPFS store

-> IPFS is a peer-to-peer network for storing and sharing data in a distributed file system with a lot of features.

-This option is for P2P-based platforms who wants to decentralize public content, with high trafic and large files.

 #### G5: Multimedia